 This Beef and Vegetable Puree is a nourishing homemade puree to give to baby as their first beef meal when starting solid foods.
-High-quality beef and vegetables don’t need any additives to make them delicious!
+High-quality, iron-rich beef [1] and vegetables don’t need any additives to make them delicious!
 With no added salt, this homemade baby food can be given from 6 months.
 Make it a super smooth puree for early weaning, or leave it chunkier.
-You can even use it as a pasta sauce for Baby Led Weaning (BLW).
-Fuel baby’s growth with this yummy beef puree!
+You can even use this yummy beef puree as a pasta sauce for Baby Led Weaning (BLW).

 Baby’s first beef meal